holochain/docs-pages/src/glossary.md

 The four elements at the beginning of an [agent](#agent)'s [source chain](#source-chain), consisting of:

 1. The [DNA](#dna) hash, which shows that the agent has seen the network's rules and agrees to abide by them,
-2. The [joining proof](#joining-proof), which the agent presents as a claim that they should be allowed to join the DHT,
+2. The [membrane proof](#membrane-proof), which the agent presents as a claim that they should be allowed to join the DHT,
 3. The [agent ID](#agent-id), which advertises the agent's [public key](#public-key-cryptography),
 4. The [init complete element](#init-complete-element), which tells the conductor that all the DNA's [init callbacks](#init-callback) have completed successfully and the source chain is ready to write [app entries](#app-entry).